learn-co-curriculum/dsc-selecting-data-v2-4/README.md

 You can also use the `strftime` function, which is very similar to the [Python version](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).
 This is useful if you want to split apart a date or time value into different sub-parts.
-For example, here we extract the year, month, and day of month:
+For example, here we extract the year, month, and day of month from the order date:

 ```python